HiLAT-RASM-Project/AA-Detection-HuoETAL/README.md

 ## Citation
 If you use this code or adapt it in your work, please cite the following paper:

 Huo, Y., Wang, H., Lu, J., Fu, Q., Jonko, A.K., Lee, Y.J., Ma, W., Maslowski, W. & Qin, Y., 2024.
-Assessing Radiative Feedbacks and Their Contribution to the Arctic Amplification Measured by Various Metrics. *Journal of Geophysical Research*.
+Assessing Radiative Feedbacks and Their Contribution to the Arctic Amplification Measured by Various Metrics. *Journal of Geophysical Research: Atmosphere*.

 ## Quick Start
 To create Figs.1-3 in Huo et al. (2024) run Fig1.py, Fig2.py and Fig3.py respectively.